 NM Areas Reviewed Findings

 The CBOC's location is clearly identifiable

 from the street as a VA CBOC.

 The CBOC has interior signage available that

 clearly identifies the route to and location of

 the clinic entrance.

 The CBOC is Americans with Disabilities Act

 accessible.

 The furnishings are clean and in good repair.

 The CBOC is clean.

-X The CBOC maintains a written, current The inventory of hazardous materials at the
+The CBOC maintains a written, current

-inventory of hazardous materials and waste Marshalltown CBOC was not reviewed for
+inventory of hazardous materials and waste

-that it uses, stores, or generates. accuracy twice within the prior 12 months.
+that it uses, stores, or generates.

-An alarm system or panic button is installed in
+An alarm system and/or panic buttons are

-high-risk areas (e.g., MH clinic).
+installed and tested in high-risk areas (e.g.,

+MH clinic).

 Alcohol hand wash or soap dispenser and

 sink are available in the examination rooms.

-Х Sharps containers are secured.
-Sharps containers were not secured at the Fort
+Sharps containers are secured.

-Charps containers are secured.
-Dodge CBOC.

 Safety needle devices are available.
-200g0 0200.

 The CBOC has a separate storage room for

 storing medical (infectious) waste.

 The CBOC conducts fire drills at least every

-12 months.
+12 months.)

-Means of egress from the building is
+Means of egress from the building are unobstructed.

-unobstructed.

-Access to fire alarm pull stations is
+Access to fire alarm pull stations is unobstructed.

-unobstructed.

-Access of fire extinguishers is unobstructed.
+Access to fire extinguishers is unobstructed.

-The CBOC has signs identifying the location
+The CBOC has signs identifying the locations

 of fire extinguishers.

 Exit signs are visible from any direction.

-No expired medications were noted during the onsite visit.
+No expired medications were noted during the

-UIISILE VISIL
+onsite visit.

+Choice viola

+I .

-NM Areas Reviewed Findings
+NM Areas Reviewed (continued) Findings

 All medications are secured from

 unauthorized access.

 Personally Identifiable Information is protected

 on laboratory specimens during transport so

 that patient privacy is maintained.

-Adequate privacy is provided to patients in the
+Adequate privacy is provided to patients in

-exam room.
+examination rooms.

 Documents containing patient-identifiable

-information are not lying around, visible, or
+information are not laying around, visible, or

 unsecured.

 Window coverings provide privacy.

 The CBOC has a designated examination

 room for women veterans.

-Adequate privacy is provided to women

-veterans in the exam room.
+Adequate privacy is provided to women veterans in the examination room.

 The information technology network

 room/server closet is locked.

 All computer screens are locked when not in

-use.
+USE.

 Staff use privacy screens on monitors to

 prevent unauthorized viewing in high-traffic

 areas.

 EOC rounds are conducted semi-annually (at

-least twice in a 12-month period).
+least twice in a 12-month period) and

+deficiencies are reported to and tracked by the

+EOC Committee until resolution.

 The CBOC has an automated external

 defibrillator.

 Safety inspections are performed on the

 CBOC medical equipment in accordance with

-VA and Joint Commission standards.
+Joint Commission standards.

 The parent facility includes the CBOC in required education, training, planning, and

 participation leading up to the annual disaster

-exercises.
+exercise.

 The parent facility's Emergency Management

 Committee evaluates CBOC emergency

 preparedness activities, participation in annual

 disaster exercise, and staff training/education

 relating to emergency preparedness

 requirements.

-104011011101